-Undertaker Says Goodbye To Wrestling After Reigns Defeat Him In WrestleMania 33
+Undertaker Says Goodbye To Wrestling After Reigns Defeat At ‘WrestleMania 33’

 — WWE (@WWE) April 3, 2017

-[Featured image by JP Yim/Getty Images]
+[Featured Image by JP Yim/Getty Images]